coder-zs-cse/Hack-A-Thors/README.md

 In this section, top 10 hackathon winning/starred projects of each month will be listed.

 -> Top 10 projects - domain wise
-In this section, every domain like WD, AD, ML, Blockchain, Web3, etc. will have corresponding top 10 list of hackathon winning/ starred projects, month wise.
+In this section, every domain like WD, AD, ML, Blockchain, Web3, etc. will have corresponding top 10 list of hackathon winning/ starred projects.

 -> Top 10 projects - theme wise
-In this section, every theme like Healthcare, Education, Environment, Finance, etc. will have corresponding top 10 list of hackathon winning/ starred projects, month wise.
+In this section, every theme like Healthcare, Education, Environment, Finance, etc. will have corresponding top 10 list of hackathon winning/ starred projects.

-Every project will have corresponding information:-
+Every project card will have corresponding information:-

 ->Problem statement of the project

 ->Solution presented

 ->Techstacks used in the project

-->Further improvements/ potential of the project

 ->About the hackathon and developers of the project.